ProarchwasTaken/tld_skirmish/doc/CONTRIBUTING.md

   programmed everything.

+# Contributing Art
+There's a couple things you need to know if you wish contribute to the project in the form of art for stages, enemies, effects, etc. More will be added as we go.

+All art must adhere to the game's color palette.
+It's basically the NES color palette.
+You can view the palette in the "graphics" directory.
+The only exception is art made purely for the purpose of debugging and testing.
+(Something that not gonna be seen in normal play.)
+Depending on what program you use, you may have to disable anti-aliasing or interpolation to avoid accidentally breaking this rule.

+What program you use is completely up to you.
+Personally, I use Asesprite for the pixel art, and paint.net/gimp for the more complex stuff like the game's stages.
+Speaking of which, there are multiple templates you could use as a reference for how things are done.

 # Commits Guidelines.
 Obviously, commit messages should be detailed and helpful.
 Commit messages should detail what you just changed, and why you did it.
 Non-descriptive